 Project: Roof Tiling

-On behalf of the Construction, Plumbing and Services IRC, Artibus Innovation is reviewing and developing the CPC3XX19 Certificate III in Roof Tiling qualification and 8 units of competency.
+On behalf of the Construction, Plumbing and Services IRC, Artibus Innovation has reviewed and developed the CPC3XX19 Certificate III in Roof Tiling qualification and 8 units of competency.

 The Construction, Plumbing and Services IRC is updating the Building Completion Service qualifications in the CPC training package to align with key drivers for change (ie, new technologies, digitisation, new work practices, environmental regulations and new WHS requirements), current vocational outcomes, and transition to the Standards for Training Packages 2012.